twknab/sei/README.md

 rake db:create # create the database
 rake db:migrate # create the colleges table rake # scrape the colleges and populate the database ✨

+# This script run can take many hours.
+If you're on a Mac, you may need to run the following command to prevent the computer from sleeping:
+caffeinate -i rake
 ```

 > ℹ️ **Info:** If you run into any issues with the script not running, make sure your postgres service is running.
 You can start it via homebrew with `brew services start postgresql`.
 Additionally, any scraping failures will be logged in `errors.log` and can be manually remediated following script run.